The Design Challenge:

-- Cultural institutions suffer from a bad reputation, old-fashioned image with which young people do not identify, and even shy away or dislike it.
+- Cultural institutions suffer from a bad reputation, old-fashioned image with which young adults do not identify, and even shy away or dislike.

-- To attract young people, the cultural experience must contain characteristics of social recreation
+- To attract young adults, the cultural experience must contain characteristics of social recreation.

 - There is a need to experience unexpected, new, intriguing, interactive experiences that engage viewers.

-- Young people will make a minimal effort to obtain information and expect it to reach them in their spaces.
+- Young adults will make a minimal effort to obtain information and expect it to reach them in their spaces.

 - Residents perceive culture as a service the city should provide since it promises a “city of culture” and a “city without a break” in its advertising.

-- Cultural institutions do not provide value that meets the needs of young people, which are a significant economic engine for the city who spend much money on recreation.
-As a result, young people perceive cultural consumption in institutions as expensive.
+- Cultural institutions do not provide value that meets the needs of young adults, who are a significant economic engine for the city that spend much money on recreation.
+As a result, young adults perceive cultural consumption in institutions as expensive.

-- Young people relate to the social goal of supporting young creators.
-When the young audience feels that a cultural institution excludes young creators, it feels opposition to it
+- Young adults relate to the social goal of supporting young creators.
+When the young audience feels that a cultural institution excludes young creators, they distance themselves from it.